wp-plugins/unite-gallery-lite/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Unite Gallery - all in one image and video gallery for WordPress.
+Unite Gallery - ALL IN ONE IMAGE AND VIDEO GALLERY for WordPress.

 == Description ==